Best Service Virtualization Tools

 When OSS plus paid support does the job

 Traffic Parrot's released protocol set covers HTTP(S), JMS (including RabbitMQ, ActiveMQ and IBM MQ), Native IBM MQ, gRPC, Thrift, and file transfers over local file systems, FTP and SFTP servers.
 FIX and SWIFT MT messages that arrive over IBM MQ, JMS or file transfers can be matched at field level, by tag number and regex.
 Confirm the current list in the documentation before you rely on it.
-Kafka, CICS, SAP RFC and more are available via the beta programme, so name them as beta in your evaluation.

 Built on WireMock, so less lock-in